josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

   The first thing I install on every new device.
 I’ve tried and liked other password software, but 1Password is just the most reliable cross-platform and -device in my experience.

 - [Raycast](https://www.raycast.com/):
   the _second_ thing I install on every new Mac.
 (I previously used [Alfred](https://www.alfredapp.com/), which I still love and support—and even go back and forth between, as I [wrote about here](/blog/alfred-raycast).)
 The main features I love are clipboard history, snippet expansion, file search, and workflows to automate repetitive or tedious tasks.
 I love being able to just type a command to do it, without searching for anything or moving away from the current window.
 Wouldn’t ever want to work without it.
-As an added bonus, Raycast includes window management and emoji picking, which means you can forego some of the other apps previously on this list like [Rectangle](https://rectangleapp.com/) and [Rocket](https://matthewpalmer.net/rocket/) (though admittedly, Rocket's emoji picking is a little nicer).
+As an added bonus, Raycast includes window management and emoji picking, which means you can forego some of the other apps previously on this list like [Rectangle](https://rectangleapp.com/).

 - [CleanShot X](https://cleanshot.com/):
   taking screenshots and videos is a many-times-daily activity for me, and CleanShot X makes it as seamless as possible for an easy, one-time payment.